Background pattern

 Crohn's disease is an inflammatory disease of the digestive tract.

-Imraldi is used to treat Crohn's disease in adults and children aged 6 to 17 years.
-If you have Crohn's disease, you will be treated first with other medications.
-If the effect is not sufficient, you will receive Imraldi to reduce the signs and symptoms of Crohn's disease.
+Imraldi is used to treat Crohn's disease in adults and children from 6 to 17 years of age.
+If you have Crohn's disease, you will be treated first with other medicines.
+If the effect is not good enough, you will be given Imraldi to reduce the signs and symptoms of Crohn's disease.

 Ulcerative Colitis in Adults and Children